Continuous-BitWars/website/docs/index.md

 }
 ```

 When `progress.traveled` equals 1, then this action was just submitted and the Bits traveled 1 step (Bits travel 1 step per round).
-When `progress.distance` equals `progress.traveled`, the Bits arrived at their destination and the according action happens in this round (either a fight or you level up your base).
+You also know that the fight will take place in 2 rounds and you have two opportunities to submit actions (the current round and when `progress.traveled=2`).
+You will not receive a game state in that `progress.distance` equals `progress.traveled`, because this is the round in which the fight takes place, so you can just check your updated base information.

 ### Travel Costs